vkt1414/SlicerIDCBrowser/README.md

 git checkout add-slicer-idc-viewer
 ```

-3. Add the `src` folder as one of the module paths in Slicer settings.
+3. Add the `IDCBrowser` folder as one of the module paths in Slicer settings.
 Refer to the screenshot below for more information:

 ![Screenshot (17)](https://github.com/vkt1414/slicer-idc-viewer/assets/115020590/48b5a945-3d81-45f8-b7e5-9b1e9f1024e9)